You may have seen some types of soilless plants grown anywhere on movies or books and treated it like a science-fiction story.

 It estimates that most countries in the world have built vegetable greenhouses, of which the largest one being the developing countries, namely the USA, Canada, Netherland, and Australia

-Recently, in New Jersey in the USA, a largest hydroponic farm is being built.
+Recently, in New Jersey in the USA, the largest hydroponic farm (at the time) is being built.
 They are to bring 2 million pounds of fresh, leafy lettuce per year.

 The Future - Why Using Hydroponics for Farming?